 Worship is usually about an hour long.
 All ages attend our Sunday morning services; everyone is welcome to attend!

-Basically, everything you need in order to follow the service is in the bulletin.
-There's no need to juggle multiple books and papers - even the hymns are included!
+Everything you need in order to follow the service is in the bulletin.
+There's no need to juggle multiple books and papers - even the songs are included!
 LARGE-PRINT versions of the bulletin are available upon request.
 The pastor or worship assistants will give directions for any special presentations or intercessions, and the choir helps lead the congregation with any responsive reading.
-You can drop-off your copy of the bulletin in our recycling basket located by the door on your way out.
+You can drop-off your copy of the bulletin in our recycling basket located by the door as you exit.

 What should I wear?

 God accepts us as we are - no matter who we are, what we do, or how we dress.
 We do not have a dress code.
-Worshippers at Saint Nicholas wear anything from jeans and tee shirts, to slacks and golf shirts, to suits and ties.
+Worshipers at Saint Nicholas wear anything from jeans and t-shirts, to slacks and golf shirts, to suits and ties.
 Please wear whatever you feel is most comfortable for you in this setting.

 What about the kids?

 Child care is available during all services for infants and toddlers in our staffed nursery rooms down the hall.
 During the 10:00 AM service we host our Sunday School with volunteer teachers within our congregation.
 Kids will be invited to follow the teacher(s) to a classroom down the hall for the lesson.
 They'll return to the sanctuary prior to communion.
 If you need to take your child out of the sanctuary during the service, you can still listen to the service on the speakers in the fellowship hall or in the nursery.